 Consult the Graduate School’s website to determine the deadlines for scheduling a defense, holding a defense, and submitting a final document for the desired graduation semester.

 Two weeks prior to the defense, students must submit a scheduling request for their defense onMyMichiganTech [student tutorial] and submit their dissertation or thesis to Canvas.
-Students are responsible for distributing the document to the committee in the format requested by each committee member.
+Students are responsible for distributing the document to the committee in the format requested by each committee member and reserving the location for the defense.
 Within six business days, the Graduate School will provide feedback on the document’s formatting.

 Students must submit the Report on final oral examination form after the defense.
 This form reports the result of the defense to the Graduate School.
 The student should complete corrections required by their committee and formatting corrections required by the Graduate School.

-The Graduate School will review complete submissions within six business days and either approve the submission, or inform the student of any formatting corrections that are required.
+The Graduate School will review advisor approved and complete submissions within six business days of completion and either approve the submission, or inform the student of any formatting corrections that are required.
 If formatting corrections are required, students will have until the Friday of Finals Week to complete them and remain eligible to complete their degree in the current semester.

 Students who cannot meet the deadline for the current semester, but can submit during the grace period, are eligible to register for UN5951 in the upcoming semester and pay the resubmission fee to complete their degree in the next semester.
 The grace period ends at 4 p.m. on the Wednesday before classes start for the next semester.